mpaglia0/Iudas/README.md

 ### Changed font

-Changed the original *Open Sans* font with a new font served locally.
-Atkinson Hyperlegible, developed by the Braille Insitut.
+Changed the original *Open Sans* font with a new font served locally: Atkinson Hyperlegible, developed by the Braille Insitut.

 Atkinson Hyperlegible makes Iudas more accessible then ever.

+Another hyperlegible font is also available (but disabled per default): EasyReadingPRO, developed to face dislexya.

 ### Contact Form